A Soulful Journey: Our Montagu Foodie Escape

 Paired with Weltevrede Wines, it was a banquet for body and soul.
 Somewhere between passing platters and clinking glasses, strangers became friends.
 I went to bed with a grateful heart, already excited for what the Montagu Herb Festival would bring.

-A collection of old farm equipment, with a vineyard and mountain backdrop under a blue sky.
+A collection of old metal equipment in front of a vineyard, with mountains in the background under a blue sky.

 Day 3: A Festival of Herbs & Heart